ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### CSS Variables

-All interactive components support similar styling, which is controlled through CSS variables and attributes.
-CSS variables
-Some variables can be overridden through assigning a class to the component.
+Style all `amp-story-interactive` elements with CSS variables and attributes.
+Override default variables by assigning a class to the element.

 - `--interactive-accent-color`: The accent color of the component.
 If no prompt-background is specified, it will use that for the prompt background as well.
 - `--interactive-prompt-text-color`: Color of the top text.
-Only used on selectable components if a prompt is specified, or on results components if there are thresholds (which will color the score).
+Only used on selectable elements (binary-poll, poll, quiz) if a prompt is specified, or on results components if there are thresholds (which will color the score).
 - `--interactive-prompt-background`: Background of the top text.
-Only used on selectable components if a prompt is specified, or on results if there are thresholds but no image (which will color the score background).
+Only used on selectable elements if a prompt is specified, or on results if there are thresholds but no image (which will color the score background).
 Can be a color (including transparent) or CSS gradient.
 - `--interactive-prompt-alignment`: Alignment of the prompt.
-Only used in selectable components (not results).
+Only used in selectable elements (binary-poll, poll, quiz).
 Will default to center if the component has the transparent style or if it's a binary poll, otherwise it will default to initial.

 ### Themes

 The `theme` attribute controls the chip color and text color of the component.
 Can be `light` (default) or `dark`.
 The `chip-style` attribute controls the style details of the component.
 Can be `flat` (default), `shadow` or `transparent`.

-## Sizing
+### Sizing

-The component follows the [container](https://amp.dev/documentation/guides-and-tutorials/learn/amp-html-layout/layouts_demonstrated/#container) model.
-The size can be changed by overriding the element's font-size, which by default will be set to `3*var(--story-page-vmin)`.
-The component has a `min-width: 14em` and `max-width: 25em`, unless it's a binary-poll or results, in which case it will have `max-width:18em`.
-This makes it occupy 75% of the width on portrait stories by default, but the width can be overridden with a CSS rule to any value in between the min and max.
-The height will depend on the font-size and number of lines on the prompt, so it cannot be specified.
+All `amp-story-interactive` elements use the [container](https://amp.dev/documentation/guides-and-tutorials/learn/amp-html-layout/layouts_demonstrated/#container) layout and have their `font-size` default to `3*var(--story-page-vmin)` so that elements take 75% of the width of portrait stories, scaling properly with the screen size.

+You may override the `font-size` on the element to any value in `rem`s, `em`s, or other units, and the element will scale accordingly.
+You may override the width to any value between the max and min widths (explained below) using CSS to update the element's aspect ratio.

+The `amp-story-interactive-poll` and `amp-story-interactive-quiz` elements have a `min-width: 14em` and `max-width: 25em`.
+The `amp-story-interactive-binary-poll` and `amp-story-interactive-results` have a `min-width: 14em` and `max-width: 18em`.

-### Creating pixel-perfect layouts using amp-story-grid-layer[aspect-ratio]
+#### Creating pixel-perfect layouts using amp-story-grid-layer[aspect-ratio]

-While the component by default adapts to the screen size with the variable font-size, it doesn't stay perfectly consistent across screen sizes.
-It's possible to use the aspect-ratio layer in order to create layouts that will scale perfectly with different screen sizes, by setting the font-size in ems on the component.
+While the elements by default scale with the screen size with the adaptive font-size, layouts don't stay perfectly consistent across screen sizes.
+It's possible to use the aspect-ratio layer in order to create layouts that will scale perfectly with different screen sizes, by setting the font-size in `em`s on the component.

-The width can be set either in ems or percentages of the parent width, and it will behave perfectly consistent (while keeping it between the min and max widths).
+The width can be set either in `em`s or percentages of the parent width, and it will behave perfectly consistent (while keeping it between the min and max widths).

 [sourcecode:html]
 <amp-story-grid-layer template="fill" aspect-ratio="400:600">